United Kingdom

 Some features that may be experienced more frequently in a higher-grade tour.

-The gravel trails encountered are a mix of vehicle width and non-technical singletrack.
+The gravel trails encountered are a mix of wider trails and non-technical singletrack.

 Trails can vary more in width and in surface type.